 - Identify affected stakeholders and type of notification required and prepare notifications

-- Current ‘Apply Traffic Control Plan' photo card, OR
+- Current ‘Apply Traffic Control Plans’ photo card

-- Current ‘Implement Traffic Control Plans’ photo card, OR
+- Current ‘Implement Traffic Control Plans’ photo card (full qualification)

-- Current ‘Select and Modify Traffic Control Plans’ photo card, OR
+- Current ‘Select and Modify Traffic Control Plans’ photo card

-- Current ‘Design and Inspect Traffic Control Plans’ photo card, OR
+- Current ‘Design and Inspect Traffic Control Plans’ photo card

 - (Equivalent qualifications from other jurisdictions)